gabrielaraujof/emCuda/README.md

 License
 -------
 The project is licensed under the General Public License **GPL v.3**.
-For the complete terms, please see the [License file] (LICENSE).
+For the complete terms, please see the [License file] (emCUDA/blob/master/LICENSE).

 [1]: http://blogs.nvidia.com/2012/09/what-is-cuda-2/